aukkawut/aukkawut/README.md

 (Update): Oh yes, I need to update this page.
 Let's see what I have in my bag...
 Oh, no. I forgot my email in my office again.
 Sorry, but next time I will definitely not forgot to bring my email with me.

+(Update): Why I keep forgetting to add the email here.
+Where did I leave that?
+Let's see... grep my_email... it return nothing, maybe it need to be recursive... hmm.
+It returns "my_email: (null)".
+Weird, did not know that email without @ can functioning.
+Anyways, I will put it here.

+`my_email: (null)`

+there we go!